 If someone needs to enter many different buildings and rooms, they’ll need a large number of keys, which are inconvenient to carry and use.
 It can be difficult to remember which key is for which door, but it’s too much of a security risk to label them.

-Increased control and security
+Increased access control and security

 By using an electronic access control system, you can avoid the downsides of using mechanical keys and also gain much more control.